 Moreover, most styles are quite similar to each other and only have minor changes.
 But, all ranch-style homes have their own merits and demerits.

-There have been several architectural movements in the U.S., since time immemorial, but ranch homes became quite popular among American citizens than other house types.
+There have been several architectural movements in the U.S. since time immemorial, but ranch homes became more popular among American citizens than other house types.

 The above-mentioned facts and tips are only for reference.
-So, if you want to know more about its specs and price, consult with your realtor to make further decisions.
-Also, consult with your bank regarding your finances or about any housing loan.
+So, if you want to know more about its specs and price, consult with your real estate agent to make further decisions.